Centrica plc embarked on a journey in 2007 to cut the internal carbon footprint of our property, fleet, and travel by 20% by

 As a market leader in energy solutions, Centrica is well placed to achieve these ambitions by utilizing its capabilities to embed sustainable technologies and behaviors across the business.

-Across the business, Centrica has accelerated savings through efforts to drive organisational efficiencies and move away from upstream generation and production, as well as the roll-out of green tariffs and the installation of low carbon and energy efficient technologies.
-These include new boilers, LED lighting, on-site solar and battery storage, energy optimization services, and biomass boilers.
+Across the business, Centrica has accelerated savings through efforts to drive organizational efficiencies and move away from upstream generation and production, as well as the roll-out of green tariffs and the installation of low carbon and energy efficient technologies.
+These include new boilers, LED lighting, on-site solar and battery storage, and biomass boilers.

 To reduce fleet emissions, Centrica brought forward its target to electrify its 12,000-strong fleet by 2025, with the purchase